Hugh S. Johnson: NRA

-Johnson played a major role in the New Deal.
-In 1933 Roosevelt appointed Johnson to administer the National Recovery Administration (NRA).
+Three months into President Roosevelt’s term, with banking reforms and agricultural support already under way, FDR’s advisers sought a new approach dubbed “workplace democratization.”
+Early drafts of the industrial recovery legislation had been prepared by Raymond Moley, but in spring 1933 Roosevelt charged Hugh S. Johnson—an Army veteran turned businessman and progressive—with administering the new Act.
+On June 16, 1933, the National Industrial Recovery Act (NIRA) took effect.
+Title II of the Act created the Public Works Administration to fund construction projects, while Title I established the National Recovery Administration (NRA) to oversee industry codes for “fair competition.”

+Under the NIRA, thousands of firms joined industry-wide “codes” setting wages, hours, production limits and price guidelines in cooperation with labor and consumer representatives.
+In contrast to top-down planning, each Code was drafted by committees of business, labor and consumer groups at a public hearing.
+A Deputy Administrator then mediated differences and, failing agreement, deferred to the state for a final determination—seeking “the greatest justice & fairness” for all participants.
+Section 7 guaranteed collective bargaining; in response the Act created the National Labor Board (NLB) with 20 regional panels appointed by the NRA to resolve labor disputes, issue subpoenas and oversee union elections.
+Between its inception and abolition, the NLB settled 1,019 strikes, avoided 498 more and mediated 1,800 other conflicts.

+The NRA also launched the Blue Eagle campaign: compliant firms displayed the eagle emblem to signal to patriotic consumers, while non-compliers faced boycotts.

 The NRA involved ending the Great Depression by organizing thousands of businesses under codes drawn up by trade associations and industries.
 According to biographer John Ohl (as summarized by reviewer Lester V. Chandler): Johnson's priorities became evident almost immediately.
 In the prescription, "Self regulation of industry under government supervision" the emphasis was to be on maximum freedom for business to formulate its own rules with a minimum of government supervision.
 Consumer protection and the interests of labor were of decidedly lesser importance.
 To induce business to formulate and abide by codes of fair competition Johnson was willing to condone almost any type of price fixing, restriction of production, limitation of productive capacity, and other types of anti-competitive practices.